evan2304/github-tutorial/README.md

 ---
 ## Initial Setup
 If you are getting started with Git and Github there are some set up steps that you need to go through.
-You will need a Github account and a Cloud 9 account.
+You will need a Github account and a Cloud 9 account (you don't neccesarrily need to use Cloud 9, but I reccomend it).
 1) Start by [**clicking on this link**](https://c9.io/) and following the steps to set up a Cloud 9 account.
 It is a good idea to sign up using your school or work email.

+2) The next step is to set up a Github account.
+[Click here](https://github.com/) to get directed to the Github home page.
+Here you should click on the "Sign Up" button and follow the steps to set up an account. **Make sure to verify your email**

 ---
 ## Repository Setup